Luger-Lab/lugerlab-docs/docs/source/electron_microscopy/data_collection.rst

 #.
 Open camera software (AMT icon) and move to other screen
 #.
 Start a new case study under ``File>New Case Study``

-   - Make a new folder under your lab and user on the ``192...`` server
+   - make a new folder under your lab and user on the ``192...`` server
-   - Make a new case study with the sample and grid number (make a new one for every grid)
+   - make a new case study with the sample and grid number (make a new one for every grid)

 Eucentric focusing (alpha wobbler adjustment)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~